-While the authors are aware that the analysis of a bug done in this paper cannot be generalised to the whole software development process, our analysis on the communications in a publicly accessible bug tracking system does suggest that software development process can be highly gendered.
-The gendering process started from the initial problematisation and framing of a bug (i.e. cultural references cited) and the sense-making discussion processes even though the extent to which they play a role remains unclear.
-Brogramming languages and behaviours are often made hidden or invisible in the highly technical talks, such as the one examined in this paper.
-But such seemingly pragmatic mindset of bricolage held by brogrammers in fact reflects the gender norms prevailing in society (e.g., sexualisation and objectification of women bodies and static gender roles).
+While the authors are aware that the analysis of a bug done in this article cannot be generalized to the whole software development process, our analysis on the communications in a publicly accessible bug tracking system does suggest that the software development process can be highly gendered.
+The gendering process started from the initial problematization and framing of a bug (i.e., cultural references cited) and the sense-making discussion processes even though the extent to which they play a role remains unclear.
+Brogramming languages and behaviours are often made hidden or invisible in the highly technical talks, such as the one examined in this article.
+But such seemingly pragmatic mindset of bricolage held by brogrammers in fact reflects the gender norms prevailing in society (e.g., sexualization and objectification of women's bodies and static gender roles).

-This highlights the tensions and conflicting values in the FLOSS development: on the one hand, the culture of 'openness' in FLOSS welcomes valuable practices for flexibly managing different resources for problem framing, collective problem solving (e.g., teamworking, networking, and bricolage), but on the other hand, the prevailing 'brogramming culture' leads to an undesirable "gendered arrangements of values [that] perpetuate dominance even in cases where no intimidation is intended" (ibid. p.
+This highlights the tensions and conflicting values in the FLOSS development: on the one hand, the culture of 'openness' in FLOSS welcomes valuable practices for flexibly managing different resources for problem framing, collective problem-solving (e.g., teamworking, networking and bricolage), but on the other hand, the prevailing 'brogramming culture' leads to undesirable 'gendered arrangements of values [that] perpetuate dominance even in cases where no intimidation is intended' Herring 1996., p.
 137).

-How to inject the findings from our study back to the apparatuses of computer ethics?
-Our work contextualises bricolage in a male-dominated decentralised online work environment such as the FLOSS communities.
+How can we inject the findings from our study back to the apparatuses of computer ethics?
+Our work contextualizes bricolage in a male-dominated decentralized online work environment such as the FLOSS communities.
 It bears a lesson for IT managers: the kind of bricolage observed in the FLOSS development is a useful skill and practice, but on the other hand, gender should be strengthened as an important area in computer ethics education to eliminate brogramming culture.
-Whilst computer ethics have been developed into an academic and practical discipline, we need more rigorous methods to integrate feminist ethics and gender-sensitive languages into computer ethics education (Adam 2000; Adam and Ofori-Amanfo 2000).
-That said, we need to continue to update the existing and invent new languages and vocabularies to delineate or develop a field of inquiry in relation to gender so that we can engage in intellectually sound discussion and make computer ethics education practically relevant to professionals working in information systems

-(Stahl et al. 2014).
-Some community-based efforts of creating community 'codes of conduct' (e.g., the Debian Code of Conduct13) or a list of harrassment incidents (the Geek Feminism Wiki14), or a statement illustrating a shared community identity (e.g., the Debian Diversity Statement15) may also be a solution to documenting such undesired treatment.
+Whilst computer ethics has been developed into an academic and practical discipline, we need more rigorous methods to integrate feminist ethics and gender-sensitive languages into computer ethics education (Adam, 2000; Adam & Ofori-Amanfo, 2000).
+That said, we need to continue to update the existing and invent new languages and vocabularies to delineate or develop a field of inquiry in relation to gender so that we can engage in intellectually sound discussion and make computer ethics education practically relevant to professionals working in information systems (Stahl, Eden, Jirotka, & Coeckelbergh, 2014).
+Some community-based efforts of creating community 'codes of conduct' (e.g., the Debian Code of Conduct13) or a list of harassment incidents (the Geek Feminism Wiki14), or a statement illustrating a shared community identity (e.g., the Debian Diversity Statement15) may also be a solution to documenting such undesired treatment.
 Lastly, conferences should increase female speakers or reject those sexist jokes that please male delegates more than female.
-Proactive actions must be taken by conference organisers or community coordinators in addition to some affirmative action on paper.
+Proactive actions must be taken by conference organizers or community coordinators in addition to some affirmative action on paper.

-To covercome the methodological limitation of this paper, future studies will include interview with more developers about how they work, communicate, compose email messages when reporting bugs to understand online FLOSS work cultures and environments more.
+To overcome the methodological limitation of this article, future studies should include interviews with more developers about how they work, communicate and compose email messages when reporting bugs to understand online FLOSS work cultures and environments more.